Mumia Abu-Jamal: Ein Leben in der Schwebe. AI Bericht Februar 2000

 Mumia Abu-Jamal during his trial in 1982 (age 28)

-Mumia Abu-Jamal spent nearly three decades on death row and forty years in prison for the alleged murder of a police officer.
+Mumia Abu-Jamal spent nearly three decades on death row and more than forty years in prison for the alleged murder of a police officer.

 Was justice done?

-This site argues that it was not, that the current reform-minded District Attorney's Office (DAO) in Philadelphia must reininvestigate the case, and that if it does so, it must let Abu-Jamal go home to his family.
+This site argues that it was not, that the current reform-minded District Attorney's Office (DAO) in Philadelphia must reininvestigate the case, and that if it does so, it will be obliged to to everything so that Abu-Jamal can go home to his family.

 For documentation of the claims made in Facts Matter, see